“Praise the LORD! I will praise the LORD with my whole heart, in the assembly of the upright and in the congregation.” (Psalm 111:1)

 So, the next time you sing “Hallelujah” pause for a split second between hallelu and Jah and say it like a name.
 We praise you . . .
 Jah!
 You are above all gods Jah!
 Join me, all you heavenly hosts, and praise Jah!

 Are your praises whole-hearted?
 What good is half-hearted praise?
-Half-hearted devotion is no devotion; half-hearted worship is no worship This is why John Calvin translated the phrase “whole heart” as “sincere heart.”
+Half-hearted devotion is no devotion; half-hearted worship is no devotion.
+John Calvin translated it “sincere heart.”
 It is not just 100% of the heart but the heart of integrity.
-There should be no divisions in one’s heart.
+There are no divisions in one’s heart.

 The psalmist doesn’t want His praise to be only between him and God; he wants it public.
 It is much better to praise God in the company of the like-minded.
-That is the psalmist’s declaration.
-He is assuming the role of a worship pastor and calling everyone to praise God.
+The psalmist is assuming the role of a worship pastor and calling everyone to praise God.